uc-cdis/bc-cwl/version2/README.md

   - `hippo_sub_volume_fileName` - the filename of the output file containing volumes of the subfields of the hippocampal formations

+Analogous parameters can be configured for subcortical workflow in the `subcortical_volume_workflow_v2_input.yml`.

 ## Start running Hippocampal subfield CWL pipeline